Gabbumaay/Optimal_Path_finding_by_A-star_Algorithm/README.md

 -> It is made using a custom heuiristic.
 Real time data had been taken in the input file and the distances are computed using Haversine Formula.

+* _Input file had been generated using Google Maps API._
 ## Usage

  Kindly follow the Instuctions....